guissmo/blog/src/content/blog/animated-gradient-border-using-css.md

 <div class="bad-animation polyfill-gradient-animation">
 </div>

-As you can see, it has an ugly discontinuinty.
+As you can see, it has an ugly discontinuity.
 So we still have to fix it.

 # Fixing the Discontinuity